gibbsoft/terraform101/step2/README.md

 - `main.cf` might contain the key resources of the module, but that said, developers may create resources in any .tf files they like!
 Notice that we are creating a resource of type `local_file`, the documentation for that resource-type can be found [here](https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file).
 On the whole, terraform's documentation is pretty good.

 - `terraform.tfvars` a location to define values for variables, which override any defaults in `variables.tf`.
 In fact you can have multiple `.tfvars` files and specify which ones you'd like to include using the `-var-files=` parameter.
 However, the specially named `terraform.tfvars` file is auto-included if found in the current directory.

+- `README.md` Useful information on what the module does and how to use it.

 ## Other providers